akhmadkhasan68/efcore-query-analyzer/docs/README.md

 }
 ```

 That's it!
-The analyzer will now monitor your queries and report slow ones automatically.
+The analyzer will now monitor your queries and report slow ones automatically in the background with **zero performance impact** on your application.

 ## ⚙️ Configuration Options